 The continued, regular presence of alcohol within the body can impact it in many ways.
 While some people may believe that the main damage done by an AUD is to the liver, it can have consequences in many areas of the body.

-The pancreas can be affected by long-term use, leading to an increased risk of pancreatitis.
+The pancreas can be affected by long-term excessive drinking, leading to an increased risk of pancreatitis.
 You can also develop problems within the digestive system.
 One of the most common developments is gut leakiness.
 Gut leakiness can occur from damage done to the lining of your digestive tract, leading to a worsened filtering of toxins as well as discomfort and inflammation.

 Some other things that can develop from an AUD include problems with memory, changes in weight and appetite, a weakened immune system, as well as insomnia and other sleep conditions.
 The risk of cancer greatly increases throughout the body with long-term alcoholism as well, cancers such as oral, liver, esophageal, and even colorectal cancer.